YarovayaLidia/Taxi-service-Java-project-assessment/README.md

 # Taxi-service
 A simple and reliable taxi booking app that allows users to get a quote viewing transparent fare estimates,  book in advance, customize their trip, and contact the driver instantly via WhatsApp for quick confirmation and personalized service.
+This project was used to create website https://www.gpa-travel.it

 # User Experience
 1. Intuitive Fare Calculation